sandeepcrayond/uhc-docs/deployment/Readme.md

 Every time a change is commited and pushed to the repository, the codepipelines pulls the latest code from that branch.
 And pushes them into s3 for a version maintaince for reverting facility.
 The code is then pushed and verified successfully.
 If any changes, they are reverted back to the most recent running version.

+### Data workflow:
+All the applications such as op-api,op-ui, cdsp-ui, cdsp-api, master-registry-api, master-resgistry-ui follows a same workflow and is being pushed.

+The workflow is being defined here:
+Please refer the image.

+The steps follow as below:
+1.